Three Plants That Could Replace Opioids in Pain Treatment

 For inspirational stories of people who have healed intransigent pain, click HERE.

 Cindy Perlin is a chronic pain expert, licensed clinical social worker, certified biofeedback practitioner and chronic pain survivor.
-She is the author of The Truth About Chronic Pain Treatments: The Best and Worst Strategies for Becoming Pain Free and the creator of the Alternative Pain Treatment Directory.
-She has been in private practice in the Albany, NY area, where she has been helping her clients achieve their health and wellness goals for over 25 years.
+She is the author of The Truth About Chronic Pain Treatments: The Best and Worst Strategies for Becoming Pain Free and the CEO of the Alternative Pain Treatment Directory.
+She is in private practice in the Albany, NY area, where she has been helping her clients achieve their health and wellness goals for over 25 years.
 See her provider listing HERE.
 You can also schedule a phone consult with Cindy HERE.